PicolSigns/Icons/_readme.txt

 Under the following conditions:
 - Attribution – Include a link to picol.org or blog.picol.org in your credits or any fitting place.
 - Share Alike – If you alter, transform, or build upon this work, you may distribute the resulting work only under the same, similar or a compatible license.
+- Attribution – You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 /////////////////////////////////////////////////////////